phly95/Deck-Upad/README.md

 - Figuring out how to set up a host PC to have consistent sub 15ms ping by hosting its own 5GHz Wifi network.
 - Automating USB/IP setup to link the Steam Deck gamepad to the host PC.
 - Ensure that touch input works correctly with multiple displays and floating windows.

+Note on networking: It appears like things like network scanning are creating latency issues.
+The next challenge is to create a container that takes over a wifi card and ensures that it behaves correctly to ensure consistently low latency.
+The container should act as a VPN to the host OSs on each side.